XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

 - **I (Interaction scenario)**: Remove the note tag from the tag list.
 - **Q (Postcondition)**: The tag is removed and the note content remains unchanged.

-Let's write the property in DroidChecker.
+Let's write the property in Kea.

 .. code-block:: Python